Live a Creative Life

 Whatever they create, they want to share.
 The words, "Look what I made!" ring through the house as you are regaled with explanations and scenarios regarding their latest creative work.

 As we get older, we tend not to share so freely.
 We keep our creativity hidden until we think it’s ready.
 Writers don’t want you to read what they have written until it is better; Artists cover their work until the painting is done.
-Before we demonstrate any of our creative endeavors, we give them a qualification—we set the bar low for others.
-Children allow themselves to be vulnerable, but they also don’t create with judgment or perfection in mind.
+Before we demonstrate our creative endeavors, we give them a qualification—we set the bar low for others.
+Children allow themselves to be vulnerable, and they don’t create with judgment or perfection in mind.
 They just create.

 9. Children express emotions creatively that they can’t say with words.

 We have all seen the pictures children draw.
-They can be so honest, it hurts.
+They can be so honest that it hurts.
 They might draw a picture of their family and leave off the sibling they are mad at.
 The star of a story they tell may be the thing that scares them the most.

-There was a time when my son Michael, about age 5, was afraid that we were going to move away and leave him to live in a red brick house.
-I didn’t know this was something he was worried about until he drew a picture of a red brick house.
-When I asked him about it, he was able to tell me that was the house we were going to move into without him.
-We were able to talk about it, and I assured him that any move we made would include him.
+There was a time when my son Michael, about age 5, was afraid that we would move away and leave him to live in a red brick house.
+I didn’t know he was worried about this until he drew a picture of a red brick house.
+When I asked him about it, he told me that was the house we would move into without him.
+We discussed it, and I assured him that any move we made would include him.
 Ironically, our next move was to a red brick house.

 My son, Eric, was afraid of spiders.
-When he was anxious about something, I would use my hand to look like a spider, and "Mr. Spider" would come and talk with him.
-He and Mr. Spider would discuss his fears, and somehow, between the two of them, they always worked it out.
+When he was anxious, I would use my hand to look like a spider, and "Mr. Spider" would come and talk with him.
+He and Mr. Spider would discuss his fears, and somehow, they always worked it out between them.
 I’m not sure why something he feared became a comfort to him, but it helped.

-Sometimes you just can’t say what you want to say with your words.
-When I have an experience that is hard, I write.
+Sometimes, you can’t say what you want to say with your words.
+When I have a challenging experience, I write.
 When I am upset, I write.
-People draw, clean the house, take a walk, cook, or bake.
-We turn the world off and dive into a good book or movie where we can take ourselves out of our current situation.
+People draw, clean the house, walk, cook, or bake.
+We turn the world off and dive into a good book or movie to take ourselves out of our current situation.
 All of us have ways to work out our emotions creatively.

 Living a creative life allows us to express ourselves in a more universal language.